ZacheryGlass/StablecoinWatch/docs/messari/stablecoin_api_reference.md

 ### 3. Stablecoin Timeseries Metric

 This endpoint returns data points for a chosen timeseries metric set, which can be either core or a breakdown by network.
 It is typically used for exporting complete data series or for graphical visualizations.

+**⚠️ NOTE: This endpoint requires a Messari Enterprise membership and cannot be used with standard API keys.**

 **Endpoint:**
 ```